Parchive/par3cmdline/windows/README.txt

  You may specify extra files after PAR3 filename.
 They are PAR3 files or misnamed (and/or damaged) input files.
-These files must exist under basepath or current directory.
+These files must exist under base-path or current directory when base-path isn't set.
 If you add PAR3 file (extension with .par3), the file will be verified as PAR3 file.
 If you add other type files, they will be verified as input files.

+[ About specifying "PAR3 file" and "files" ]

+ If you wish to create PAR3 files for a single source file, you may leave out the name of the PAR3 file from the command line. par3cmdline will then assume that you wish to base the filenames for the PAR3 files on the name of the source file.

+ You may also leave off the .par3 file extension when verifying and repairing.